Gas and oil production

 The oil business development is one of Gazprom’s strategic missions.
 Gazprom Neft is the mainstay of Gazprom Group’s oil production.

-Gazprom Neft is determined to increase oil production to 100 million tons of oil equivalent a year by 2020 (output of subsidiary and associated companies included).
+By 2020 Gazprom Neft is going to increase hydrocarbons production up to 100 million tons of oil equivalent a year and maintain this level until 2025.

 Gas, condensate and oil production indicators

 Gazprom accounts for 66 per cent of the Russian and 11 per cent of the global gas output.